Celebration of Scholars 2026

 How Participating in the Celebration of Scholars Benefits You

-Build Your Resume & Portfolio
+Build Your Resume and Portfolio

-- Showcase research, creative work, performances, service projects, or entrepreneurial ideas.
+- Showcase research, creative work, performances, service projects or entrepreneurial ideas.

 - Add a “Conference Presentation / Exhibit” section to your resume or LinkedIn profile.

-- Create portfolio material for internships, jobs, or graduate school applications.
+- Create portfolio material for internships, jobs or graduate school applications.

 Strengthen Key Skills